adamsilver/fdpb/02-checkout.md

 There are a number of details on a credit or debit card: name on card, card number, valid from date, expiry date, issue number, security number; all of these are commonly found on payment forms.
 However, not all of these details are necessary to process a payment.

-When I worked on Kidly's checkout flow, Øyvind Valland, Chief Technology Officer (CTO) carefully picked Stripe[^15] as the payment provider.
-This way, we didn't have to worry about PCI compliance and the cost of developing a solution from scratch.
+When we designed Kidly's checkout flow, Øyvind Valland, Chief Technology Officer (CTO) carefully picked Stripe[^15] as the payment provider.
+This way, we didn't have to worry about PCI compliance[^] and the cost of developing a solution from scratch.
 Here's the payment form we ended up with:

 ![Payment](./images/02/payment.png)

-You'll notice *valid from* date is missing so I spoke with Øyvind to find out why that was:
+You'll notice Valid From date, which is often provided on a payment form is missing, so I spoke with Øyvind to find out why.
+Here's what he said:

 > We don't need to ask for Valid From.
 Only a handful of debit cards show those, and it provides more hassle for the customer to enter than benefit to us in verifying card details.
 That is, if the card is stolen, having to enter a valid from date isn't going to stop the thief.

-He goes on to talk about the billing address.
-That is the address to which the card is registered:
+He goes on to talk about the billing address which is the address to which the card is registered:

 > Only the numerics contained in card details are used for verification.
 That is, the house number is used, but not street name.
 We ask for it for our records.
 Being able to eyeball this stuff is handy in any situation where you have to query what's happened.
 Besides, some people expect that they'll have to provide an address (at least one which is used for both billing and shipping).

 Øyvind is not a designer per se, but his input into the design process was crucial.
-Many of us assume that back-end developers don't care about the user experience, but tapping into their knowledge is clearly valuable.
+Many of us assume that back-end developers don't care about the user experience, but tapping into their knowledge is immensely valuable.

 > “Design is a team sport”—Anon?

 Design is a team sport, and so we should treat it as one.
 By designing (and researching) with a diverse set of people, we'll frequently end up producing a far better experience.

-This also shows that we should constantly be questioning the existence of form fields.
+We should also question the existence of form fields.
 If you look at other people's designs and assume something has to be a certain way, we'll never improve micro patterns such as these.
 Proving assumptions are correct or otherwise, is an essential weapon in a designer's arsenal.

+When researching this section for the book, I decided to speak to Stripe to see if we could reduce the size of the form further.
+Here's what they said:

+> The bare minimum information needed to attempt a valid payment is card number, CVV, and expiration date.
+Additional information will allow the card-issuing bank to make a more informed decision about accepting or declining the payment, so while more information isn't required, it will improve your chances of the payment succeeding.
+It will also provide you more information for verifying the payment is valid and authorized, and therefore can help reduce the likelihood of a dispute and help you with contesting the dispute if it does occur.

 ### Autofill